lgvr123/musescore-alternatefingerings/README.md

 Download the [last stable version](https://github.com/lgvr123/musescore-alternatefingerings/releases).
 For installation see [Plugins](https://musescore.org/en/handbook/3/plugins).

+## Support of MS4.0
+**NOT SUPPORTED**

+MuseScore 4.0 support for plugin is minimal.
+Many functions are not supported for the time being or have changed.
+Therefore, this plugin does not work under MuseScore 4.0.

 ## Sponsorship ##
 If you appreciate my plugins, you can support and sponsor their development on the following platforms:
 [<img src="/support/Button-Tipeee.png" alt="Support me on Tipee" height="50"/>](https://www.tipeee.com/parkingb)